Make a booking request

 Tomato-mozzarella salad being prepared in the kitchen at Palazzo Nianu.

-Just 20 minutes away, the vibe shifts at Palazzo Nianu, a 19th-century building—fully renovated by two architects—that accommodates six guests.
-Spend your vacation lounging by the rooftop pool or exploring the village of Neviano.
+Just 20 minutes away, a different vibe awaits at Palazzo Nianu, a beautifully restored 19th-century building, fully renovated by two architects.
+Accommodating six guests with its three bedrooms and three bathrooms, this palazzo is ideal for a holiday spent lounging by the rooftop pool or exploring Nevano.
 Our recommendations?
-Start the day with an espresso and pastries at Nuova Caffetteria Manzoni, then head to Gallipoli for grilled fish by the sea.
-For dinner with a sunset view, we suggest Mama Trattoria di Mare.
+Start your day with espresso and pastries at Nuova Caffetteria Manzoni, then head to Gallipoli for grilled fish by the sea.
+For dinner, Mama Trattoria di Mare is a must, especially for its stunning sunset views.

-Further south, in another Apulian town, Castiglione, you’ll find Maison Manara, a charming family home designed for nine guests, complete with a pool and located just a few kilometers from the Adriatic Sea.
-The owners, Clara and Mikka, who are now practically locals, know the area inside out.
-Their perfect day?
-Savoring seafood at Taverna del Porto, visiting the picturesque village of Specchia (listed among I Borghi più belli d’Italia), renting a boat in Castro Marina to explore the Mediterranean, and dining at the charming trattoria Vardaceli.
+Further south, in the Apulian village of Castiglione, you’ll discover Maison Manara, a welcoming family home designed for nine travelers.
+With a pool and a location just a few kilometers from the Adriatic coast, it’s the perfect retreat.
+The owners, Clara and Mikka, have fully embraced local life and know the area inside out.
+Their idea of a perfect day?
+Savoring seafood at Taverna del Porto, exploring Specchia (one of the most beautiful villages in Italy, according to I Borghi più belli d’Italia), renting a boat at Castro Marina to soak up the Mediterranean, and ending the day with a meal at the picturesque Vardaceli trattoria.

 Piazza del Duomo, 73100 Lecce